About us

 Good things come from the edges.

-We call ourselves a ‘publishing community’ because we believe in supporting emerging writers who might not get a chance to publish elsewhere.
+This is why we support and invest in emerging writers who might not get a chance to publish elsewhere.
 We think these writers need to be heard and that the world is waiting to hear their truth.
+We provide assisted self-publishing, starting with editing, all the way to printing, marketing and distributing your book.

 Meet the team

 Karina has always loved writing.
 She used to journal every day as a ten-year-old.
-This led to writing stories, which led to blogging, which led to contributing to various book chapters, publishing in magazines, freelancing for The Australian and The Buenos Aires Herald when living in Argentina, writing a doctorate and publishing a book in 2019.
+This led to writing stories, which led to blogging, which led to contributing to various book chapters, publishing in magazines, freelancing for The Australian and The Buenos Aires Herald while living in Argentina, writing a doctorate and publishing a book in 2019.
 She loves writing about spirituality, theology, meaning-making, climate and her ancestry.

 Our story